muhammadsalihu/softpreneur/README.md

 # Building a Network State

-Project deployed on Fleek: polished-boat-2704.on.fleek.co
+Project deployed on [Fleek](https://app.fleek.co/): polished-boat-2704.on.fleek.co

 Connected to a custom domain: www.softpreneur.xyz

-Support MotionwaresDAO's mission of creating digital public goods by donating to our grant on Gitcoin: https://gitcoin.co/grants/5645/motionwaresdao
+Support MotionwaresDAO's mission of onboarding the next generation of builders by donating grant on Gitcoin: https://gitcoin.co/grants/5645/motionwaresdao

 # Softpreneur